delfrrr/vcore-blog/articles/parallel-processing-on-mutable-state/README.md

 * you should design application in a way that all processing of mutable state is always synchronized (e.g happens single thread)
 * the stereotypical architecture will fail to scale

-If you want to make your system scaleable you need to look towards distributed locking/sharding (like [this example with Apache Kafka](https://danlebrero.com/2018/04/09/kafka-distributed-coordination-actor-model/)) or more sophisticated Actor Model
+If you want to make your system scalable you need to look towards distributed locking/sharding (like [this example with Apache Kafka](https://danlebrero.com/2018/04/09/kafka-distributed-coordination-actor-model/)) or more sophisticated Actor Model

 ## Good Links